Long Island Homeworks, general contractor in Hicksville NY

 Permits for dormer additions on Long Island

 Every structural dormer addition on Long Island requires a building permit.
 Nassau County and Suffolk County each contain multiple township-level building departments — the correct jurisdiction depends on your specific address.
 In Nassau: Town of Hempstead, Town of North Hempstead, Town of Oyster Bay, and incorporated villages ( Garden City dormers, Muttontown, Great Neck villages, etc.) each issue their own permits.
 In Suffolk: Town of Huntington, Town of Smithtown, Town of Babylon, Town of Brookhaven, and others.
-Our permit coordinator Lisa Park identifies the correct jurisdiction for every address and manages all filings from architectural drawings through final inspection sign-off.
+Our permit coordinator identifies the correct jurisdiction for every address and manages all filings from architectural drawings through final inspection sign-off.
 Permit fees on Long Island typically run $1,200–$4,000 depending on project scope and jurisdiction.

 Garden City, Nassau County — Village Permit + Historic District ARB